-The 2000 VMAs marked a defining moment for Britney Spears, who stripped down to a nude-colored body suit during her performance of "Oops!...
+The 2000 VMAs marked a defining moment for Britney Spears, who stripped down to a nude-colored body suit during her performance of her hit, "Oops!...
 I Did It Again."

 "This was kind of a turning point in Britney Spears' career," ETonline's Sophie Schillaci said.
 "Between the fashion and the amazing dance moves, she really shed her Mickey Mouse Club image and proved to us that she was all grown up."

 But Britney wasn't the only one to use the VMA stage to make a statement that year.
 Nelly, 'NSYNC and Eminem -- arguably some of the biggest music stars that year -- all made an impact during the ceremony.

 'NSYNC's TV head dance, in which the screens on top of their bodies showed their faces moving in a way that matched their dance moves, still holds up today.
 (Seriously, how did they pull that off?!)
 Nelly's impromptu "Country Grammar" performance brought the house down when DMX was a no-show, and Eminem grabbed everyone's attention by leading an army of lookalikes through Radio City Music Hall for "The Real Slim Shady" and "The Way I Am."

 "They all had their hair dyed platinum blond," Schillaci said.
 "And later that night, he ended up winning Video of the Year for 'The Real Slim Shady.'"